Jaysmito101/TerraForge3D/README.md

 ### CPU Powered Terrain Generation

-There are somethings which cannot possible be done on a GPU as efficiently(like the node editor) so you can optionally mix GPU generation with CPU generation to get more control.
-Also if you GPU doesnt support OpenCL 2.0 you can still use the CPU mesh Generation.
+There are somethings which cannot be done on a GPU as efficiently(like the node editor) so you can optionally mix GPU generation with CPU generation to get more control.
+Also if your GPU doesnt support OpenCL 2.0 you can still use the CPU mesh Generation.
 Also TerraForge's CPU Mesh Generation algorithms are made keeping efficiency and speed in mind thus they are extremely fast.

 ### No Limit on Resolution

 Most terrain generation applications limit you to a certain maximum resolution or only certain resolutions like (128, 256, ...) but not TerraForge3D!
-TerraForge3D Allows you to work with any resolution you can imagine of.
+TerraForge3D allows you to work with any resolution you can imagine.

 ### Dedicated Texture Baker

 Bake any node output, the heightmap, anything you want to a high quality texture!
-Bake a huge resulution texture at once or bake it in tiles!
+Bake a huge resolution texture at once or bake it in tiles!

 ### Shader Nodes